CuBoulder/cu_html_template/README.md

-This is a responsive CU Boulder branded html template built with the Bootstrap CSS framework.
+This is a responsive CU Boulder branded HTML template built with the Bootstrap CSS framework.

+This repo contains:
+* HTML templates for
+  * home pages
+  * sub pages
+  * profiles
+  * content list pages